Your Questions On The COVID-19 Vaccine

 They are safe for use in people who may be immunocompromised or immunosuppressed since they cannot cause ‘COVID-19’.
 The approved vaccines drive an immune response against a part of the COVID-19 virus, the ‘spike protein’, this is used by the virus to enter certain cells in the body and cause illness.
 The protective immune response generated through vaccination protects us from infection and subsequent illness.

 The Pfizer and Moderna vaccines are mRNA vaccines which use bits of the COVID-19 virus’ genetic code to generate an immune response.

-The Astra-Zeneca vaccine is made using a harmless, unrelated virus as a vector to deliver the bit of the COVID-19 virus’ genetic code needed to generate the immune response.
+The Astra-Zeneca and Janssen vaccines are made using a harmless, unrelated virus as a vector to deliver the bit of the COVID-19 virus’ genetic code needed to generate the immune response.
 This virus has been modified so it cannot grow and cause illness in humans.

 The vaccine is one of the surest ways of preventing severe illness and complications from contracting COVID-19.
 The benefits that vaccination will offer you is far greater than limited risk of side effects.